 Acknowledge the fear:

 Your answer will depend on what she says, of course.
-But your goal is not to talk your child out of the fear or worry, which will just make her feel she's all alone with it.
+But your goal is not to talk your child out of the fear or worry, which will just make her feel that she's all alone with it.
 Instead, offer understanding.

 What our children need most from us when they're feeling big emotions is just our calm, warm presence, which helps them feel safe to explore the feeling.
-That's how they work through it, so the feeling starts to recede.
+That's how they face and work through it, so the feeling starts to recede.
 So just pay full attention, nod, and restate what your child says so they feel you listening.

 - "I know you will miss Sara.
 We can make sure that you get to see her after school to play.
 Maybe even the first day!"